Faces of IVP

 We are fortunate to have a thriving community in Seattle, filled with passionate, open-minded citizen diplomats.
 Each person who interacts with our visitors – whether through professional appointments, dinner or overnight hosting, volunteer activities, or networking events – is a face of IVP, and a face of this global community.

-Here we would like to recognize and share stories of our incredible local volunteers who make the International Visitor Program a success.
+Here we would like to recognize and share stories of our incredible local volunteers, interns, and partner organizations who make the International Visitor Program a success.
 It’s our way of saying thank you, and our way of showcasing our community.
 Read their stories and be inspired by them.
 We certainly are.

 Internship Highlight: Fostering Community through International Exchange